semyonfox/ct216ProjectLectureExample/README.md

 # ct216AppAmazing

-This template should help get you started developing with Vue 3 in
+This project is the in class test project for the module CT216.

 ## Recommended IDE Setup